 Cinsault’s adaptability to hot conditions has seen it become a lead variety in hot viticultural zones, such as in North Africa, Lebanon and Israel.
 It is also grown widely in South Africa where it is the parent, along with pinot noir, of pinotage.
 Cinsault is also planted in the US, with vines going back to 1885.
 The majority of plantings are in California, with some in Washington State.
 There are also some 50 hectares of cinsault in Puglia, Italy, where it is called ottavianello

 Cinsault in Australia

 Australia has had cinsault in the ground since the earliest days of viticulture here, but it has rarely been bottled solo.
 In fact, it’s inclusion in a blend is also a rare thing to declare.
 Planted in warmer zones like the Barossa, cinsault may have been present for most of this country’s winegrowing history, but it’s hard to determine just how much is actually in the ground.
 The last national survey of vineyards does not itemise it separately, so it’s fair to say there’s not a lot, though how much is anyone’s guess.
-In the hands of makers like Spinifex’s Pete Schell and Abel Gibson of Ruggabellus, cinsault is making its mark, albeit mainly in blends, while Year Wines, Brash Higgins and Rusden have all made varietal bottlings, and Micro Wines’ Jonathan Ross MS is specialising in it sourced from old vines planted in the sandy soils of Vine Vale.
-It’s ability to handle hot dry conditions mark cinsault as a future star for Australia’s warmer regions.
+In the hands of makers like Spinifex’s Pete Schell, Abel Gibson of Ruggabellus and Steve Crawford of Frederik Stevenson, cinsault is making its mark, albeit mainly in blends, while Year Wines, Brash Higgins and Rusden have all made varietal bottlings, and Micro Wines’ Jonathan Ross MS is specialising in it sourced from old vines planted in the sandy soils of Vine Vale.
+Its ability to handle hot dry conditions mark cinsault as a future star for Australia’s warmer regions.